suve/vrms-rpm/README.md

 **Picking the licence list**
 ----------
-*vrms-rpm* works by analysing the list of installed packages (as reported by *rpm*) and comparing their licences to a list of known good licences.
+As mentioned earlier, *vrms-rpm* works by checking package licences against a list of known good licences.
 Since distributions can have differing opinions on what constitutes as free software, and what the licence tags should be written as (e.g. "GPLv2" vs "GPL-2.0"), *vrms-rpm* comes packaged with several different licence lists.